Audubon's Cottontail

 Sponsored Links:

-This Creosote Bush (Larrea tridentata) was observed in Phoenix Mountain Preserve, Arizona and is hosted at Wikimedia where there are additional images of Cottontail Rabbits.
+This Creosote Bush (Larrea tridentata) was observed in Phoenix Mountain Preserve, Arizona, and is also hosted at Wikimedia where there are additional images of Cottontail Rabbits.
 The largest sprigs of dead, brown creosote leaves are at front center and off to the right.
 They are the leftovers after the rabbits have eaten sections of stem with lower concentrations of toxic phytochemicals.

 More Information/References: